Adroiti/docs-for-code-review-tools/tfsec/aws-cloudwatch-log-group-customer-key.md

-Pattern: CloudWatch log groups should be encrypted using CMK
+Pattern: Missing use of CMK encryption for AWS CloudWatch log group

 Issue: -